 In Michigan, there is no formula for determining alimony (also called spousal support).
 It’s granted on a case-by-case basis, though there are a number of standardized factors to be taken into account.

 Alimony can be a contentious issue.
 It’s important to work with a lawyer who understands the nuances of this issue.
 At Lashier Law, PLLC, I have extensive experience helping clients address all aspects of divorce, including alimony.
-I’m Jessica Lashier, a family law attorney and certified divorce mediator in Utica.
+I’m Jessica Lashier, a family law attorney and certified divorce mediator in Clinton Township.
 I take a thorough approach to handling alimony issues.
 I am thorough in investigating and evaluating all the relevant factors.
 I draw on extensive experience in Michigan family law to ensure that the spousal support payments are fair for my clients.

 Factors For Determining Spousal Support In Michigan